royalapplications/docs/src/r2022/royalserver/management/multi-factor-authentication/provider/duo.md

 If you do not have users in your DUO configuration, create a user by clicking on **Users** and **Add User**.

 > **Important**
 > After the creation of a user (or when you editing it), take a close look at the URL in your browser.
-At the end of it, you see a long sequence of letter and numbers - this is the DUO user id and you need it to configure it in the Royal Server Configuration Tool.
+At the end of it, you see a long sequence of letters and numbers - this is the DUO user id and you need it to configure it in the Royal Server Configuration Tool.

 **Example:**
 [https://admin-12abcdef.duosecurity.com/users/**HUGA65C32A3T2U0I20TF**]()